yaumatth/py_quizlet_cram_steptwo/README.md

 **Please note the list of dependencies in the `dependencies.txt` file.**

+If at any time the webscraping functions timeout or fail, close the browser that was automatically opened, and run the command again.
+This usually fixes any issues.

 A video demonstrating the use of this package can be found at [this link]().